 Students who are not enrolled in any of the listed programs above are still eligible to apply.
 In order to qualify, a school administrator must complete a separate application justifying why their program/students should be considered for an AIHF scholarship.
 The deadline to submit a school application form is January 10, 2020.

 Supplemental Scholarship Application Materials

-In addition to completing the AIHF electronic application, students must submit the following supplemental materials:
+When completing the AIHF electronic application, students will also be asked to upload the following supplemental materials*:

 - Current resume or CV*.